komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Clubbing

-Things got a little wild, so we sent the parents home and went clubbing, I think.
+Things got a little wild, so we sent the parents home and went clubbing.
 At some point, we got home somehow, and found a playground.
+Clubbing in Taipei is far better than any I'd done in the USA, if you're into the scene, I recommend it.
+It's also just so much less aggressive than in the USA, everyone's a lot more chilled out and focused on having a good time.
+We ended up at [Ce La Vie](https://goo.gl/maps/TkQMzEnUoaqzFk8v5), a tame spot reknown for an outside table area with good views of Taipei 101.
+We have no pictures, lol.

 {{< figure src="ktv6.jpg" alt="Colette and I on the streets of Taipei" caption="" >}}
 {{< figure src="ktv7.jpg" alt="Colette and I in a playground" caption="" >}}

 ## Day Seven

 Day Seven was planned to be a recovery day after KTV, with plenty of time to get supplies for a picnic with friends at Daan Park.
+I think we spent some time scrapbooking as well.

 {{< figure src="picnic1.JPG" alt="Family hanging out on the couch" caption="Morning after vibes." >}}